Gixi0612/Home-Project/Challenge 3/spreadsheet_explication.md

 https://docs.google.com/spreadsheets/d/1JI1ymuIDEGtJ5ZRaALrgMWnQNKdFDLgMsyIqHgXCgQw/edit#gid=1446237475

-In this spreadsheet, there are 6 visible tabs to users.
 ## Full Data Source
 This includes the raw data with some manipulations to visualize other tabs as well as adding images, adding hyperlink, adding stars into rating,...